-- 7.6 The Fund delivers a monthly newsletter to its employers to keep them abreast of what the Fund is doing, see Employer publications Worcestershire Pension Fund - 7.7 The Fund consults with its employers on its Funding Strategy Statement as part of each triennial actuarial valuation, taking on board employers' views before agreeing any changes to the strategy at a Pensions Committee.
-It will also consult on any proposed changes due to legislation or policy in between valuations, for example on new employer flexibilities like deferred debt arrangements. - 7.8 The Fund's employer and member stakeholders are represented on the Fund's Pensions Committee and Pension Board as detailed in the Fund's Policy Statement on Communications.
-The membership of the Pensions Committee includes a Herefordshire Councillor who is also a member of the Green Party.
+7.7 The Fund delivers a monthly newsletter to its employers to keep them abreast of what the Fund is doing, see Employer publications - Worcestershire Pension Fund

-- 7.9 Our training programme for members of our Pensions Committee and Pension Board ensures that members can challenge and contribute meaningfully on stewardship issues and 2.23 above provides further detail.
-A member led specific ESG Audit working group has also been formed. - 7.10 Our Annual Report and Financial Statements are available from our website and our website also provides up to date information about our governance, funding, investments, finances, and operations including a bespoke Funding and investments area - 7.11 The Fund also replies to all Freedom of Information requests as and when they arise in line with the statutory deadlines.
+- 7.8 The Fund consults with its employers on its Funding Strategy Statement as part of each triennial actuarial valuation, taking on board employers' views before agreeing any changes to the strategy at Pensions Committee.
+It will also consult on any proposed changes due to legislation or policy in between valuations, for example on new employer flexibilities like deferred debt arrangements. - 7.9 The Fund's employer and member stakeholders are represented on the Fund's Pensions Committee and Pension Board as detailed in the Fund's Policy Statement on Communications.
+The membership of the Pensions Committee includes a Herefordshire Green Party Councillor. - 7.10 Our training programme for members of our Pensions Committee and Pension Board ensures that members can challenge and contribute meaningfully on stewardship issues.
+A member-led specific ESG Audit working group was formed. - 7.11 Our Annual Report and Financial Statements are available from our website and our website also provides up to date information about our governance, funding, investments, finances, and operations including a bespoke Funding and investments area. - 7.12 The Fund also replies to all Freedom of Information requests as and when they arise in line with the statutory deadlines.